Weekly Bulletin and Mass Intentions

 Stations of the Cross 5:00pm every Friday in Lent.

-Fourth Sunday after Pentecost
+Seventh Sunday after Pentecost

 By the Fathers of the Church